 BMW 7 Series Overview

 Though it's very roomy, super-quiet, impeccably finished, and laden with technology, the 7 Series isn't the crisp, sporty luxury car it once was.
 The long-wheelbase 750Li we tested wasn't particularly agile in everyday handling or at its limits.
 Though supple enough, the ride lacks the steady, isolated comfort expected in an ultra luxury car.
 The turbocharged V8 is smooth, refined, and punchy.
 All-wheel drive is available, as are hybrid, diesel, six- and 12-cylinder versions.
 Many controls are complex and frustrating to use.
 On the plus side, the roomy cabin is super-quiet and impeccably finished, and seat comfort is stellar.
-All-wheel drive is available, as are hybrid, six- and twelve-cylinder versions, and a new 255-hp diesel model with standard all-wheel drive.
-Reliability has been average but the 7 Series scored too low in our tests to recommend.
-The Audi A8 and Mercedes-Benz S-Class outshine the BMW.
+All-wheel drive is available, as are hybrid, six- and 12-cylinder versions.
+Reliability has been average, but the 7 Series scored too low in our tests to recommend.
+A new, lighter 7 Series for 2016 promises better fuel economy and improved driving dynamics.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).